SimonGomezUniv/doc/td2_NODE.md

 - read the word list and store it in an array variable
 - create an API /word which will return the 127e word of the list
+- use your browser or `curl localhost:3000/word` to check that your API is working